 Price: Rs.
 495

-The book “Why I Killed the Mahatma: Uncovering Godse’s Defence” written by Conrad Elst, a Belgian Indologist, and published recently is a controversial and difficult book, as was to be expected.
+The book “Why I Killed the Mahatma: Uncovering Godse’s Defence” written by Conrad Elst, a Belgian Indologist, is a controversial and difficult book, as was to be expected.
 He has a doctorate in Oriental Studies with a dissertation on Hindu Nationalism.
 The book raises many questions even before the book itself can be read or reviewed.

 The first question is whether we need to hear Nathuram Godse’s defence of his heinous act of assassinating Mahatma Gandhi at all at this time or at any other time.
 Those who argue for absolute freedom of expression will not find it absurd or offensive, but many others can especially as his defence is freely available.
 The book draws largely from Godse’s defence statement before the trial court.

 The second is if the publication, or rather re-publication, of this book, would have been possible or encouraged under a non-majoritarian government with clear leanings to the Rashtriya Swayamsevak Sangh, the organisation that Godse drew inspiration from.
 The book available in stores now is significant.

 The third arises from what the author states at one point: “One of our findings is that while Godse’s act was by definition extremist, his criticism of Gandhi was in fact shared by many.”
 The moot point about Gandhi’s assassination was not the criticism of his ideas and opinions, of which there was much during his lifetime too, but that he, an old man, had to be silenced with bullets rather than with arguments.
 Therefore, there was – and can never be – any justification for Godse’s “extremist” act and it does not get mitigated by the fact that there was criticism against Gandhi.